aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 The Totsumachi (waiting for friends to make a Discord call) was held on Inui Toko's birthday.

-Suisei called in and said *happy birthday* to Toko, also talked about a lot of other topics.
+Suisei called in and said *happy birthday* to Toko, and they also talked about a lot of other topics.

 #### First impression